-In which: Westward Ho! says farewell with new and old, and echoes of Minehead ● another railway provides an early start ● mermaids fail to appear ● I say leave a Biosphere Reserve buffer ● open cliffs are succeeded by woodland ● I get to see the “fantastic lime kilns” of Buck’s Mills ● The Hobby provides easy going ● honeypot Clovelly ends the day with a steep descent
+In which: Westward Ho! says farewell with new and old, and echoes of Minehead ● another railway provides an easy start ● mermaids fail to appear ● I say leave a Biosphere Reserve buffer ● open cliffs are succeeded by woodland ● I get to see the “fantastic lime kilns” of Buck’s Mills ● The Hobby provides easy going ● honeypot Clovelly ends the day with a steep descent

 Date: 8 April 2012 Time of walk: 0910 to 1610 Today’s walking: 20.5 km Progress along SWCP: 18.5 km Estimated ascent: 790 metres